Error estimates for the interpolation and approximation of gradients and vector fields on protected Delaunay meshes in $\mathbb{R}^d$: Mathematical Preliminaries

 In addition, we will construct upper bounds on the gradient approximation error

-It is very important to note that the constants $C$ in Eqs.~\eqref{bound_one}--\eqref{bound_six} are usually \emph{dependent} on the mesh.
+It is very important to note that all of the inequalities in Eqs.~\eqref{bound_one}--\eqref{bound_six}, are \emph{dependent} on the mesh via the constants $\tilde{C}(\mathcal{T}_h)$ or the mesh spacing $\mathdutchcal{h}$.
 This suggests that some meshes may be better than others.
-In fact, we will show that protected Delaunay meshes allow for precise control over the mesh-dependent constants $C$.
+In fact, we will show that protected Delaunay meshes allow for precise control over $\tilde{C}(\mathcal{T}_h)$ and (to some extent) $\mathdutchcal{h}$.